Off-Grid Water in the High Desert

 Practical water awareness, storage, and daily management

 Water is the most limiting factor for off-grid living in the high desert.
-It’s also the system most likely to fail when it’s treated as a one-time build instead of an ongoing practice.
+It is also the system most likely to fail when it is treated as a one-time build instead of an ongoing practice.

 Why water is different in the high desert

-Many off-grid water systems are designed for environments with:
+Many off-grid water systems are designed for environments with reliable rainfall, shallow groundwater, mild temperatures, and easy access to replacement parts.

 The high desert offers none of these consistently.